-The best places to shop in Seoul are not limited to multi-storey shopping malls, but spill out across massive districts throughout the city.
-Housing a dizzying array of designer apparel, electronics, accessories, jewellery, leather goods, health-and-beauty products, arts and crafts, and antiques at great rates, Seoul is undoubtedly a shopper’s paradise.
+Seoul is undoubtedly a shopper’s paradise.
+The best places to shop in Seoul are not limited to shopping malls, but spill out across districts within the city centre.
+You’ll be spending hours browsing through racks of clothes, electronics, accessories, jewellery, leather goods, beauty products, arts and crafts, and antiques.

-Not only are these retail venues directly connected to railway stations or five-star hotels, Seoul’s popular shopping districts also offers plenty of sightseeing opportunities such as aquariums, museums, theatres, art galleries, and theme parks.
-After a day of shopping, visitors can also enjoy fashion shows, art exhibitions, cultural festivities, and music performances.
-From sleek shopping malls and department stores to charming boutiques and street markets, we’ve compiled a list of the 10 best shopping locations in Seoul.
+Seoul’s popular shopping districts have family-friendly attractions such as aquariums, museums, theatres, art galleries, and theme parks.
+You can also enjoy fashion shows, art exhibitions, cultural festivities, and music concerts.
+From shopping malls and department stores, to charming boutiques and street markets, check out this list of Seoul’s best shopping experiences.

 - MRT: Hongik University Station